How to Tell if Your Brake Pads Are Worn Out - Real Pro Auto Service

 Signs you need new brake rotors

 Recognizing the signs that you need new brake rotors can prevent further damage and guarantee your safety on the road.
-If you feel vibrations or hear grinding noises when braking, it’s a clear indication your rotors might be warped or worn out.
+If you feel vibrations or hear grinding noises when braking, it’s a clear indication that your rotors might be warped or worn out.
 You might also notice uneven wear on your brake pads; if they’re wearing down faster on one side, it can affect your rotors too.
-Additionally, if your vehicle pulls to one side while braking, it’s time to check your rotors.
-Ignoring these signs can lead to more serious issues—so ask yourself, how do I know if my brake pads are worn out?
-Remember, what happens if your brake pads are worn out could compromise your braking ability.

 How often should you replace brake pads?